simonebmalerba/neural_VAE/docs/Efficient_CodingWoodfor.md

 $$
 \sum_r p(r|x) \log\frac{p(r|x)}{q(r)} \approx \log(\sum_k \frac{1}{K} \exp(-Dkl(p(r|x)||p(r|x_k)))
 $$
 with the advantage that the Dkl in the exponents are Dkl between bernoulli probabilities, so they have an analytical form.
-In this way, we  eliminate beta, as  we may simly vary the number of mixtures K.
+In this way, we obtain $\beta$ -VAE as the result of varying K